Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Type Names

 Type names should be in UpperCamelCase (with no underscores): `MyClass`.
-This applies for classes, structs, type aliases, enums and type template parameters.
+This applies to classes, structs, type aliases, enums and type template parameters.

 ## Variable Names